robojones/z1/README.md

 ### Start

 After you [prepared the package.json](#prepare-packagejson) file of your app, you can now start it.
-First go to the directory where the `package.json` of you project is located.
+First go to the directory where the `package.json` of your project is located.
 Type the following command into your terminal:

 ```
 z1 start